green-coding-solutions/website/content/our-work.md

 ### Our work
-To make all of these separate domains visible to the developer we are creating open source tools to show the energy during the complete lifecycle of an application.
+To make all of these separate domains visible to the developer we are creating open source tools to make the energy visible.

-See our [Github](https://github.com/green-coding-berlin) repository and our current flaghship product the [Green Metrics Tool](https://github.com/green-coding-berlin/green-metrics-tool)

-Additionaly we create analysis on the overhead and potential of architecture choices like Serverless of classic virtualization or when throughput benefit levels up with energy overhead cost.
+For user facing applications in the desktop, web and mobile world we are creating a tool to measure the whole application lifecycle based on the concept of a Standard Usage Scenario: The [Green Metrics Tool](https://github.com/green-coding-berlin/green-metrics-tool)

+By pinning the code version and the usage scenario we can make different softwares comparable to each other.

+In cloud environments of distributed architectures the use of a benchmarking tool is very cumbersome and not really useful.

+Here in-line measurements that export to already existing observability solutions are needed and also look-ahead estimations that can drive architectural optimizations (like which service to use, or if a move to serverless is beneficial).

+Through case-studies we also want to highlight the overhead cost of virtualization and give metrics to make informed decisions which architectural model fits best in an energy aware company culture.

 {{< rawhtml >}}
                 </div>